paolostivanin/old-blog/_drafts/2016-03-26-intro-and-selection-sort.md

 * [...]

-The blog post will be structured as following:
+The blog posts will be structured as following:

  - What is algorithm/data structure X?
  - How does algorithm/data structure X works?
  - Example code in C, Python, Go and (maybe) Rust.

 OK, enough words.
-Let's start with a brief introduction of what "brute force approach" means and then let's move on what the selection sort is and how it works.
+Let's start with a brief introduction of what "brute force approach" means and then let's have a look on what the selection sort is and how it works.

 Introduction
 ============